Our top 5 commonly asked questions on racism. When done, check out part II:

 “Perhaps this disparity is the result of pride.
 I don’t mean the simple, blatant pride of self-aggrandizement, but rather the subtler, self-deceiving pride of hubris, the false confidence of believing we understand what we do not…Do we let our hubris tell us we don’t need to re-examine our history, information sources, or culture?
 Do we let it convince us we don’t need to listen to accounts that unsettle our assumptions?”
 Bonnie Kristian, “White, Black and Blue: Christians Disagree Over Policing” Christianity Today, 29 June 2020. https://www.christianitytoday.com/ct/2020/june-web-only/white-black-and-blue-christians-disagree-over-policing.html

 Sunday to Saturday: Both.
-As Christians we believe sin permeates our hearts and therefore our human created systems.
+As Christians, we believe sin permeates our hearts and therefore our human-created systems.

 “If people are born in sin and people build a society, that society will be structured in ways that reinforce whatever sins dominate the hearts of those who build it.
 Therefore, even if many people’s hearts change a few generations later, those structures might still perpetuate the problems associated with that society’s ‘original sins’.”
 Kelly Hamren, “Social Justice, Critical Race Theory, Marxism, and Biblical Ethics.”
 Christianity Today, 3 July 2020. https://www.christianitytoday.com/edstetzer/2020/june/reflections-from-christian-scholar-on-social-justice-critic.html

 Sunday to Saturday: Critical race theory is a tool for scrutinizing enduring racial injustices as it relates to power.
 The theory believes racism is embedded into societal systems in America.
-Intersectionality is a way of viewing how one’s various traits of identity (i.e. gender, skin color, etc.) open or close certain doors in relation to power and privilege and how the traits uniquely interact with each other.
+Intersectionality is a way of viewing how one’s various traits of identity (i.e. gender, skin color, etc.) open or close particular doors in relation to power and privilege and how the traits uniquely interact with each other.

 No, they are not anti-Christian terms, but they are secular terms and with any human construct we must critically use parts of the tools that are useful while rejecting the other parts.